 We recognise that effective careers guidance contributes to raising aspirations, creating positive self-image, increasing self-confidence, improving motivation and overcoming barriers to success.
-Our school has a critical role to play in preparing our young people for the next stage of their education or training and beyond, even at primary school.
+Our school has a critical role to play in preparing our young people for the next stage of their education or training and beyond, starting in primary school.
 Our expectations are high, so that every student is challenged appropriately and acquires the knowledge, skills and attitudes for lifelong learning and that employers will value.
 This will help every young person to realise their potential and enhance their employability.

-Careers Skills: - We recognise the importance of developing the careers skills of our young people through our provision for Careers Guidance.
+We recognise the importance of developing the careers skills of our young people through our provision for Careers Guidance.
 We believe that young people need these skills to manage their own careers and to contribute to the well-being of themselves, their families, the communities and the wider society of which they are a part, the environment and the economy.
 Research tells us that young people start making Career-limiting decisions by the age of 10, which they solidify by the age of 14.
-(Aspires)
+(Aspires).
+Our role is to expand the limits of our students, to help them believe in themselves and strive to be the best they can be.

 The school's careers provision, therefore, needs to help students to develop their self-efficacy, raise their aspirations and help them carry out career exploration.
 They must also become more adaptable and resilient, make decisions and transitions, be more enterprising and be able to present themselves well in applications and interviews.